mitchdavenport88/hop_shop/TESTING.md

             * Checked the correct number of items have been added to the cart.
         * Hovered over the buttons to check the hover classes work.
     * Checked that for registered users a heart icon appears in the top right of each card, on top of the image.
 This indicates that it can be added to / removed from the wishlist.
-        * As a heart outline indicates the item is not on the list I tested that clicking it adds the item to the wishlist and then the icon appeared solid.
+        * As a heart outline indicates the item is not on the list I tested that clicking it adds the item to the wishlist and then the icon appears solid.
         * As a solid heart indicates the item is already on the list I tested that clicking it removes the item from the wishlist and the icon is now an outline.
         * Test the hover class works.
         * Checked that the toast message appears confirming whether it’s been added or removed from the list.